SanjoSolutions/Auction-House-Helper/.github/ISSUE_TEMPLATE/03-feature-request-retail.md

 ---
 name: Feature request for the latest release (not classic)
-about: Auctionator can always be better
+about: Auction House Helper can always be better
 title: ''
 labels: [retail, enhancement]
 assignees: ''